 Pennsylvania Inclusive Higher Education Consortium (PIHEC) is funded by the U.S. Department of Education through the acquisition of a Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) grant.
 The administration of the grant is being achieved through Millersville University under the direction of Thomas Neuville, Ph.D., principal investigator, and Ann Marie Licata, Ph.D., serving as the co-principal investigator.
 The administration of PIHEC is being achieved under the direction of the five model initiatives: Duquesne University (2022), Gwynedd Mercy University (2025), Lock Haven University (2024), Millersville University(2021), Temple University (2023).

-The purpose of PIHEC is to strengthen the leadership of the statewide Consortium, guided by the vision to design and provide an inclusive and supportive higher education climate.
-The Consortium membership will, given available resources, grow to 100 institution of higher education.
-The membership collectively aim to admit 1000 students with ID.
+The purpose of PIHEC is to strengthen and share the leadership of the statewide Consortium, guided by the vision to design and provide an inclusive and supportive higher education climate.
+The Consortium membership will, given available resources, grow to 100 institutions of higher education.
+The membership collectively aims to admit 1000 students with ID.

 The Consortium’s strategic objectives are :

 - Raising awareness and increasing expectation for people with intellectual disability

 - Foundations and Structure of Consortium